Georgia

 Prior Authorization Requirements

 A request for prior approval must be submitted at least one week prior to the planned laboratory test.
 Laboratory tests performed prior to receipt of an approved request may risk denial of reimbursement.
 Failure to obtain required prior authorization shall result in denial of reimbursement.
+The documentation that must be submitted to substantiate the request for a genetic testing PA should include:

 Prior Authorization Forms